lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/reactive-silicon-dioxide.rst

 ..  container:: justify

-    This O2 molecule is simply made of 2 oxygen (type 2) atoms that are not connected by any bond (because there is no need with reaxff).
+    Here the O2 molecule is simply made of 2 oxygen (type 2) atoms that are not connected by any bond (because there is no need with reaxff).

     Then, create a new input.lammps file, and copy the same first lines as